Skip to main content

 Jay Arcenaux, a friend and colleague who worked with Tabit on cases and also on state bar committees, said she was a fair judge who always prepared.
 She was chairwoman of the Mass Litigation Panel, a member of the Juvenile Justice Commission, and a former member of the Business Court Division.
 She was also Presiding Judge over the Juvenile Drug Court and the Family Treatment Court.

-“As a lawyer, the worst thing that can happen is you spend all your time drafting a motion and then you should up to argue it and the judge asks why are we here,” Arcenaux said.
+“As a lawyer, the worst thing that can happen is you spend all your time drafting a motion and then you show up to argue it and the judge asks why are we here,” Arcenaux said.
 “That was not Joanna.
 If you showed up to Joanna’s courtroom, she had read it, digested it, was prepared had questions.”

 He said while she was known for her brilliant mind, she will also be remembered for her positive energy and the way she loved being around people.